Zeph180/Zeph180/README.md

 * 🐾 I’m looking to network and make friends here! <br><br>

-* :dizzy: My portfolio is available at [kigozijosephsuubi.me] (https://kigozijosephsubi.me)
+* :dizzy: My portfolio is available at https://kigozijosephsubi.me

 * ☕ My Interests are in Science, Math, Coffee, Chess, Environment protection, and Coding. <br>